kubevela/kubevela.github.io/blog/2026-08-25-lfx-helm-lru-cache.md

 ## Project Details

-During reconciliation, the _*helm chart component*_ fetches the chart from sources such as a Helm repository, URL, or OCI registry, processes it, and renders the resulting Kubernetes resources.
+During reconciliation, the _*helmchart component*_ fetches the chart from sources such as a Helm repository, URL, or OCI registry, processes it, and renders the resulting Kubernetes resources.

 KubeVela continuously reconciles applications, so without caching, the Helm component could repeatedly download the same chart during each reconciliation, resulting in unnecessary requests and processing.